 This collection of short courses offered during your academic studies is intended to provide you with the experiences to become a self-aware, lifelong learner.
 These courses include personal assessment tools with detailed diagnostic feedback including specific career information, computer simulations, self-study exercises as well as in-class discussion and discovery.
 All of these activities are supported in the classroom and online through interactive exercises, using a new individualized, career-based resource program available only at Post University.

-To learn more about these courses, click here.
+To learn more about these courses, please review the university catalog.

 At Post, students can take advantage of a robust internship program and co-op opportunities where they have opportunities to participate in real-life work situations related to their field of study before they graduate.